When it comes to running a fledgling accountancy firm, there are two big things you have to do.

 So, what can you do to solve the problem?
 You have to work at it.
 The best chance to do that is when you first sign up a client and set the ground rules – the terms and conditions of your relationship.

 Utilise direct debit

-Firstly, if this is retained business (business that occurs every month and not just a project), get your client to pay by direct debit.
+Firstly, if this is retained business (business that occurs every month and not just a project), ask your client to pay by direct debit.

-You could say of course:
+You could say, of course:

-Dear client, you have two options, either organise a direct debit or pay half up front immediately and the remaining half after 30 days.
+“Dear client, you have two options: either organise a direct debit or pay half upfront immediately and the remaining half after 30 days.”

-When taking on a new client, and when references and checks are not always up to the job, there is nothing wrong with asking for some form or surety such as a direct debit, or upfront payment.
+When taking on a new client, and when references and checks are not always up to the job, there’s nothing wrong with asking for some form or surety such as a direct debit, or upfront payment.

 Keep on top of invoicing

 Now, a new relationship is the ideal chance to have a clear deck, to put things in place so as to avoid any embarrassment later on.
 But what about an existing relationship, where your invoice relies on the good grace of your customer?